shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 Instructors gave a dark look when her soprano voice rang out during a roll call.
 Her classmates, already content to pay her no mind when she was merely missing or sleeping, now seemed to actively avoid her gaze, preferring to stare behind her back.
-If not for Trace's reputation in the gym, retaining all of her former strength packed into a more compact form, Jewel was sure something would happen in the classroom.
+If not for Trace's reputation in the gym, retaining all her former strength packed into a more compact form, Jewel was sure something would happen in the classroom.